material-theme/vsc-material-theme/README.md

 This theme brings the [Material Design](http://www.google.com/design/) visual language to your Sublime Text 3.
 If you have problems, first search for a similiar issue and then report a [new one](https://github.com/equinusocio/material-theme/issues).

 Please read the [Known Issues](https://github.com/equinusocio/material-theme#known-issues) section before reporting a new one.
 Any issue that does not use the issue template and any issue related to the [known issues section](https://github.com/equinusocio/material-theme#known-issues) will be automatically closed.

+# Deprecation note

+I was a Sublime Text user for years.
+For years sublime text 2 has not received updates, it was totally abandoned by is author, until wbond and others start working on it.
+After 3 years of v3 beta and only bugfixing i can consider it an obsolete commercial software.
+Now v3 is out and there are not new features, out of the bos ST is like a commercial Nodepad++ .
+Is not hard to think:

+- a 80$ commercial software that is 80% cracked or used in free mode.
+- No modern languages integrations built-in.
+You have to hope that some developer build an extension.
+- No linters integrations
+- No automplete across files for css, html, js, typescript etc (without some RAM-eater extensions)
+- Lack of functionalities, like markdown preview, svg preview, tasks, git..
+- Theme engine obsolete and very hard to manage.
+- Closed community with not support.
+- And many other issues

+Visual studio code, atom or IntelliJ have a lot of built-in features, and **vsc and atom are free, open source with a huge community and monthly USEFUL updates**. **With vsc or intellij, you need extension to EXTEND the software, not to build it.** With ST you install the basic text editor and you have to install a lot of extensions to make it a bit useful,  It is fast, yes, but because it does not have anything.

+VSC:
+- Free
+- Open source and followed community
+- Lot of improvements and features released every month
+- A lot of integrations with modern languages out of the box
+- Fast
+- Git integration
+- Tasks integration
+- Debug integration
+- Many others

+You think that sublime text is a good editor? ok, you can still pay 80$ for it (or use it as a free editor) and think what you want, it is not offensive for me.

+I was the only contributor to this project until last days and yes, i'm the only one that can take actions on this project.
+Do you want to fix and rewrite this theme for an obsolete text editor?
+I'm open to new real contributors. :)

 # Easy installation